jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 >
 >John Q. Worker

-Here are some style choices to try:
+Here are some style choice follow up prompts:
 * Write as a formal business letter.
 * Write it as a joke.
 * Write it as if by Dr. Seuss.
 * Write it as some who's sick and tired of work, as in "Take this job and shove it!"

-You’d probably wnat to make additional updates by hand before sending the email.
+You’d probably want to make additional updates by hand before sending the email.

 ### Terms of Service Advisor
 Do you read the Terms of Service before clicking on __accept__?
 Probably not.
 Take a look at the [YouTube Terms of Service](https://www.youtube.com/static?template=terms).
 Do you understand it?